An illustration showing the change from amino acids to peptides to proteins.

 Typical side effects associated with peptide therapy

 Data from clinical studies indicate that peptide use is generally well tolerated, though individual responses vary.
-A systematic review of growth-hormone secretagogues by Sigalos and Pastuszak found that injection-site reactions occur in a minority of participants, with systemic adverse events being relatively uncommon [1].
-The most common reactions are mild injection-site discomfort—redness, swelling or tenderness that typically resolves within 24-48 hours [11].
+A systematic review of growth hormone secretagogues found that injection-site reactions occur in a minority of participants, with systemic adverse events being relatively uncommon.
+The most common reactions are mild injection-site discomfort, redness, swelling or tenderness that typically resolves within 24 to 48 hours.

-Clinical trials examining GHRP-6 demonstrated that while transient effects can occur, serious systemic events remain rare [2].
-A comprehensive analysis found that less than 15% of patients discontinue therapy due to side-effects, though it's important to note that peptide safety data often comes from shorter-term studies compared to anabolic steroids [1].
+Clinical trials examining GHRPs demonstrated that while transient effects can occur, serious systemic events remain rare.
+Less than 15% of patients discontinue therapy due to side effects, though peptide safety data often comes from shorter-term studies compared to anabolic steroids.

 Occasionally, users experience transient fatigue, mild headaches or brief water retention during the first few weeks as hormone patterns adjust.
-Recommendation: Keep a symptom log during the first month, noting injection sites, timing and any reactions, to help fine-tune the protocol with your healthcare provider.
+Keeping a symptom log during the first month, noting injection sites, timing and any reactions, helps fine-tune the protocol with your clinician.

 Documented risks of anabolic steroid use

-Extensive research links anabolic-steroid use to hormonal disruption, liver injury and cardiovascular disease.
-A comprehensive World Journal of Gastroenterology review by Solimini et al. documented specific patterns of liver enzyme elevations and mechanisms of hepatotoxicity, with the risk varying significantly based on steroid type, dosage, and duration of use [4].
-The review emphasized that oral steroids particularly elevate liver enzymes, sometimes progressing to severe hepatotoxicity.
+Extensive research links anabolic steroid use to hormonal disruption, liver injury and cardiovascular disease.
+A comprehensive review in the World Journal of Gastroenterology documented specific patterns of liver enzyme elevations and mechanisms of hepatotoxicity, with the risk varying significantly based on steroid type, dosage, and duration of use.
+Oral steroids particularly elevate liver enzymes, sometimes progressing to severe hepatotoxicity.

-A meta-analysis by Medeiros et al. found that approximately 3.3% of the general population has used anabolic-androgenic steroids, with liver toxicity patterns being one of the most consistent adverse outcomes [5].
-The European Review for Medical and Pharmacological Sciences documented specific liver enzyme elevation patterns and development rates of toxic anabolic-fatty liver disease (TAFLD) [6].
+A meta-analysis published in Cureus found that approximately 3.3% of the general population has used anabolic-androgenic steroids, with liver toxicity patterns being one of the most consistent adverse outcomes.
+The European Review for Medical and Pharmacological Sciences documented specific liver enzyme elevation patterns and development rates of toxic anabolic-fatty liver disease.

-It's important to note that while serious adverse events are rare with regulated peptide therapy, quality control issues with unregulated peptides from non-medical sources can pose additional risks not captured in clinical trial data.
+While serious adverse events are rare with regulated peptide therapy, quality-control issues with unregulated peptides from non-medical sources can pose additional risks not captured in clinical trial data.

 Are peptides considered steroids under Australian law?

-No. According to current Therapeutic Goods Administration (TGA) scheduling as of 2024-2025, therapeutic peptides are Schedule 4 prescription-only medicines.
-Some steroids, such as testosterone enanthate, are also listed as Schedule 4 [8].
+No. According to current TGA scheduling, therapeutic peptides are Schedule 4 prescription-only medicines.
+Some steroids, such as testosterone enanthate, are also listed as Schedule 4.
 Regulatory classifications may change over time, so always verify current scheduling with the TGA.

 How quickly do peptides work compared to anabolic steroids?

-Evidence shows that muscle-mass gains from anabolic steroids typically appear after 6-12 weeks of consistent use.
-Peptide-based growth-hormone-releasing agents typically require 12-26 weeks to produce comparable changes in body composition based on clinical observations [16][17], although early reductions in visceral fat may be noticeable after 4-6 weeks.
-Individual responses may vary significantly, and these timelines are general estimates rather than results from direct head-to-head comparison studies.
+Evidence shows that muscle mass gains from anabolic steroids typically appear after 6 to 12 weeks of consistent use.
+Peptide-based growth hormone releasing agents typically require 12 to 26 weeks to produce comparable changes in body composition, although early reductions in visceral fat may be noticeable after 4 to 6 weeks.
+Individual responses vary significantly, and these timelines are general estimates rather than results from direct head-to-head comparison studies.

 Why do people confuse peptides with steroids?